Sanjana-Ruhani-Tammim/Smart-machines-old-bias/README.md

 # Smart-machines-old-bias

-## We provided different Generate AI models with the following prompt
+## We asked different Generate AI models to generate expected salaries for different race and gender groups.
+We use the following prompt:
 ![Prompt](prompts/prompt_g_r_e_salary.png)